Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 Single files can be downloaded directly.
 Also, you can download more than one files at a time.
 Multiple files can be downloaded as .zip, .tar, .tar.gz, .tar.bz2 or .tar.xz.

 Similarly, you can remove or copy your files.

+## Q. How can I change or remove the splash screen when loading games?
+### A. You can change the splash screen by uploading a new splash screen image in the /roms/launchimages folder.
+The image must meet the following criteria:

+- Must be in .jpg format
+- Must be named loading.jpg.
+The name is case sensitive!
+- Must be 480 pixels in width and 320 pixels in Height.
+- Must be of 24 bit depth

+If you'd like to remove the splash screen all together, just rename the loading.jpg file to something else or simply delete it.